andreztz/xbotlib/README.md

 In order to store data you can make use of the `self.db` attribute of the `Bot` class.
 It is a Python dictionary which will be saved to disk automatically for you as a `<nick>.json` in your current working directory.
-The name and path to this file can be configured.
+The name and path to this file can be configured using the storage file option.

 ```python
 def group(self, message):